jepasq/backup-prog/README.md

 ### Linking or copying

-Installation is based on *m4*-powered generated Makefiles.
+System-wide Installation is based on *m4*-powered generated Makefiles.

 To install *backup_prog*, follow these steps :
 - call `gen-makefiles.sh` to write newly-generated Makefiles.